Cloudperry/the-witness-puzzle-maker/docs/user_guide.md

 ```
 nimble install https://github.com/Cloudperry/the-witness-puzzle-maker
 ```
-If you have added Nim to your path the editor and the game can be opened by running editor or game in a terminal.
+If you have added Nim to your path the editor and the game can be opened by running witness-clone-editor or witness-clone in a terminal.
 I will change the binary names later, because they are way too generic.